bupthpc/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/18-aie_a_to_z_custom_linux_platform/README.md

 * **Platform** - Platforms provide the foundational hardware IP blocks and software features upon which the adaptable subsystem and software application can be built and integrated.
 * **Adaptable subsystem** - Adaptable subsystems perform well-defined functions, leveraging PL blocks and AI Engine graphs.
-* **Software application** - The software application runs on the PS and performs high-level application tasks while interacting with the adaptable subsystem.

 This tutorial introduces you to this platform-based approach to develop the elements mentioned above individually and leverage the parallelism to develop and test the application.
 The adaptable subsystem that contains the PL kernels and AI Engine graph can be developed and tested on the AMD standard base platform, while the custom platform that best suits your application is still under development.
 This tutorial also demonstrates how you can easily validate the design by means of hardware emulation or hardware using the base platform, and quickly switch to the custom platform with minimal changes.